-The proposed house will have a complex design with a complex roofline and will be oriented with a southwest aspect.
+The proposed house will have a complex design with a complex roofline and will be oriented with a south aspect.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material on both structures will consist of metal.
+The roofing material will consist of asphalt shingles.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.

-The exterior wall material on both structures is to be cement board and stone.
-Soffits and fascia are to be 3/4" thick cement board.
+The exterior wall material is to be stucco and stone.
+Soffits and fascia are to be 3/4" thick plywood.

-The main structure will have 48 medium sized windows with the primary viewing direction being toward the SE, NE and NW equally of the structure.
+The structure will have 30 medium sized windows with the primary viewing direction being toward the south side of the structure.
 Windows will be double glazed with Low-E coating and tempered glass where required.
 Frames are to be made of aluminum clad.
-Exterior doors are to be 1-3/4", fire-rated, and made of wood.
-There will be 2 sliding glass doors that will be located on the southwest of the residence.
+Exterior doors are to be 1-3/4", fire-rated, and made of steel.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.

-There will be 3 decks constructed of concrete materials and supported by concrete.
-One deck will be enclosed with screening and the 2 others will be open overhead and on grade.
-They will be isolated from the surrounding landscape with gravel over a fiberglass weed barrier.
+A deck will be constructed of composite materials and supported by timber posts.
+The deck will be open overhead and underneath and isolated from the surrounding landscape with gravel over a polyester weed barrier.
 This material should be spread underneath the entire deck surface and to 2' past the drip-line of the deck.